 Volk also established the Pioneer in 1894 – otherwise known as the Daddy Long Legs – a train that ran on stilts through the sea.
 There were two floors, and it could fit 160 passengers.
 A huge storm damaged the railway only one week after it opened and destroyed the Chain Pier.
 But the railway was rebuilt and runs for 5 years.

 By law, it had to be helmed by a sea Captain.
 The 35 minute journey was 2 1/2d each way.
 When the line closed, the ‘Pioneer’ was left to rot at Ovingdean pier until 1910, with the remainder sold for scrap.

-After the war the railway carried 1 million people a year.
+After the war the railway carried a staggering 1 million people a year.

 In 1890, to protect people from the rain and the sun, the Victorians built a covered walk called Madeira Terrace.